jianhui-chen/Constrained-Weak-Supervision/README.md

 # Limitations

-The old_ALL algorithm only supports binary classification and weak signals that do not abstain, code for ALL (aka Multi ALL)  fixes these limitations and returns similar results to that of old_ALL.
+The ALL algorithm only supports binary classification and weak signals that do not abstain, code for MultiALL fixes these limitations and returns similar results to that of ALL.
 For now, we skip over running these data sets on